Lyra McKee: Easter republican parade 'disrespectful' says Lyra McKee's partner

 Another vigil organised by the journalist's family and friends took place at midday when flowers where laid at the spot where she was killed.

-Lyra's sister Nichola Corner told BBC Radio Foyle that Lyra's death is like "a nightmare that never ends".
+Speaking earlier on Monday, Ms McKee's sister, Nichola Corner, told BBC Radio Foyle that her death was like "a nightmare that never ends".

 "I feel really sick about today, I feel like she should still be here with us and she isn't.